dotnet/fsharp/src/Compiler/Driver/GraphChecking/Docs.md

 ```
 D(f) = T(f) + sum(T(g)), for all files 'g' above file 'f'
 ```
-In other words, the longest path's length = the sum of times to type-check all files.
+In other words, the longest path's length = the sum of times to type-check all individual files.

 Therefore the change that parallel type-checking brings is the replacement of the _allowed dependencies_ graph as currently used with a reduced graph that is:
 - much more similar to the _necessary dependencies_ graph,